Located in Rudy, Arkansas

 The trick is to click and treat those brief moments when your dog is not “being a jerk”.

-• If the dog is barking, wait for pauses between barks and click and treat those momentary pauses between barks.
+• If the dog is barking, wait for pauses between barks and click and treat those momentary pauses.
 Gradually you can increase the duration of these pauses until your dog all but quits barking.

 • If the dog is fiddling about in an inappropriate way, click any time your dog isn’t doing the behavior.
 After a few sessions, start asking for a behavior to replace the “naughty” behavior, and click and treat that.
 For example, when dogs come to group classes if I have one that is struggling to stay calm, I have the handler click anything that isn’t “nuts”.
 Gradually the dog gets calmer and calmer, and the handler clicks every calm behavior.